evizitei/udacity-smart-cab/REPORT.md

 I need to have some exploration path that doesn't just pick a random value; maybe we start with a higher epsilon value and reduce it to 0 over time by reducing it each time the exploration path is hit by a tiny amount.

+## During Q-learning parameter iteration:

+Learning Rate: 0.5
+Discount Value: 0.8
+Initial Epsilon Value: 0.1
+Epsilon Degradation Rate: 0.0
+Trials: 100
+Deadlines Missed: 23
+Successful Arrivals: 77
+Traffic Infractions: 71

+*attempts to make epsilon value degrade over time*

+Learning Rate: 0.5
+Discount Value: 0.8
+Initial Epsilon Value: 0.15
+Epsilon Degradation Rate: 0.01
+Trials: 100
+Deadlines Missed: 62
+Successful Arrivals: 38
+Traffic Infractions: 5

+Learning Rate: 0.5
+Discount Value: 0.8
+Initial Epsilon Value: 0.1
+Epsilon Degradation Rate: 0.001
+Trials: 100
+Deadlines Missed: 26
+Successful Arrivals: 74
+Traffic Infractions: 25

+*decrease discount value to make strange looping behaviors reduce*

+Learning Rate: 0.5
+Discount Value: 0.3
+Initial Epsilon Value: 0.1
+Epsilon Degradation Rate: 0.001
+Trials: 100
+Deadlines Missed: 12
+Successful Arrivals: 88
+Traffic Infractions: 27

+*increase learning rate to value immediate rewards more highly*

+Learning Rate: 0.65
+Discount Value: 0.3
+Initial Epsilon Value: 0.1
+Epsilon Degradation Rate: 0.001
+Trials: 100
+Deadlines Missed: 14
+Successful Arrivals: 86
+Traffic Infractions: 22

+*crank down the discount value further, that made a big impact on success rates*

+Learning Rate: 0.65
+Discount Value: 0.2
+Initial Epsilon Value: 0.1
+Epsilon Degradation Rate: 0.001
+Trials: 100
+Deadlines Missed: 35
+Successful Arrivals: 65
+Traffic Infractions: 22

+*actually that was worse, bring discount value up a bit and learning rate down*

+Learning Rate: 0.6
+Discount Value: 0.25
+Initial Epsilon Value: 0.1
+Epsilon Degradation Rate: 0.001
+Trials: 100
+Deadlines Missed: 11
+Successful Arrivals: 89
+Traffic Infractions: 26

+#### QUESTION: Report the different values for the parameters tuned in your basic implementation of Q-Learning.
+For which set of parameters does the agent perform best?
+How well does the final driving agent perform?

+The numbers are available above.
+The last set performs best, of the sampled parameter combinations, and behaves more rationally than the initial agent when it's route is blocked.
+Once it's gone through around 12 iterations, it begins to behave reliably, and by the time it's gone through the first 30 episodes it's traffic infraction rate drops significantly.
+I suspect over time it performs quite well, so I'm going to run another set of 5,000 trials because I suspect it has converged already and will perform more or less successfully from this point forward.

+Learning Rate: 0.6
+Discount Value: 0.25
+Initial Epsilon Value: 0.1
+Epsilon Degradation Rate: 0.001
+Trials: 5000
+Deadlines Missed: 331
+Successful Arrivals: 4619
+Traffic Infractions: 24

+This approach is working ok, but there are some edge cases.
+When we run into another car at an intersection in the oncoming lane, we tend to lock up.
+It seems we've learned that it's simply safest to let other cars go, and if both agents decide that then we get stuck.
+We could up the experimentation rate, but that would result in more infractions and we don't want that.
+I think the next step might be to have the epsilon value scale out the current q values by random amounts rather than just go away entirely so that if we're stuck for long enough the car will pick another "valid" direction eventually.
+Another possibility might be to attach a slight negative reward to holding still; less than the penalty of committing an infraction, of course, but high enough to encourage us out of just being parked and waiting.
+Increasing the discount rate would also help with this.
+That's probably the easiest to mess with so we'll try that one first.

+Learning Rate: 0.6
+Discount Value: 0.4
+Initial Epsilon Value: 0.1
+Epsilon Degradation Rate: 0.001
+Trials: 100
+Deadlines Missed: 14
+Successful Arrivals: 86
+Traffic Infractions: 23

+This doesn't seem to be helping enough when I scale it up over a large number of trials, we still suffer failure > 10% of the time because of locking up in certain cases.
+I'm going to revert the discount value and try instead accumulating a small negative reward for staying still.

+Learning Rate: 0.6
+REWARD FOR STAYING STILL: -0.1
+Discount Value: 0.25
+Initial Epsilon Value: 0.1
+Epsilon Degradation Rate: 0.001
+Trials: 100
+Deadlines Missed: 4
+Successful Arrivals: 96
+Traffic Infractions: 28

+That seems way better.
+Let's see how it does scaled up over 500 trials.

+Learning Rate: 0.6
+REWARD FOR STAYING STILL: -0.1
+Discount Value: 0.25
+Initial Epsilon Value: 0.1
+Epsilon Degradation Rate: 0.001
+Trials: 500
+Deadlines Missed: 38
+Successful Arrivals: 462
+Traffic Infractions: 26

+We're still missing some deadlines unnecessarily, but fewer, and the infractions are stable.
+This is probably good enough.

+#### QUESTION: Does your agent get close to finding an optimal policy, i.e. reach the destination in the minimum possible time, and not incur any penalties?
+How would you describe an optimal policy for this problem?

+I believe this is fairly close, but that an optimum policy would probably make some cleverer decisions when blocked.
+I think that by re-implementing the epsilon degredation to instead have an action randomly selected from the actions known to not be illegal that could be slightly better.
+Still, this is fairly close specifically because we care about both not breaking the law/hurting people and getting there on time, but far more about the first than the second thing.
+If we can get there on time 90% of the time, and never break the law or crash, that's better than a higher time-efficiency rating at the expense of causing traffic accidents occasionally.
+The most optimal policy (if it exists) would arrive on time 99.9% of the time (when deadline is reasonable) is never crash or break the law.